-University of California-BerkeleyBerkeley, CA
+University of California-Berkeley

+Berkeley, CA

 Public Working Groups discussed and developed guidance to inform the development of requirements for the VVSG.

 The Election Process Working Groups: Pre-Election, Election, and Post-Election Process Working Groups performed a great deal of up-front work to collect locale-specific election process information and, from that, to create coherent process models.